Frequently Asked Questions

 No. Those admitted to the Academy Mentorship Program will be well advanced in the development of their career, and will have a clear aim to be an independent leader of a research program and an international achiever in health and medical science research.
 They would normally have gained national or international awards, competitive grants, or achieved academic excellence, and have some evidence of leadership with an upwards career trajectory.

-No. Mentorship will be entirely voluntary.
+No. Mentorship by Academy Fellows is entirely voluntary.

 How long do mentorships typically go for?